Looking at what to do in Cancun, Mexico? From visiting Chichen Itza to exploring Tulum, check out my Cancun travel guide packed full of things to do!

 Or if you’re looking at doing nothing at all, you can grab lunch, a pina colada and a bed on the beach at one of the beach clubs and laze around for the afternoon (which is what I did at Coquitos while I was there and it was blissful).

-These are natural pits and sink holes in the rock completely filled with water, and some of them you can even swim and dive making them the most unusual swimming pools around.
+Cenotes are natural pits and sink holes in the rock completely filled with water.
+Some of them you can even swim and dive basically making them the most unusual swimming pools around.

 The ancient Maya people used to believe cenotes were connections to the underworld and they used to make human sacrifices there.
 However, these days people use them to splash around in for an underwater adventure.